sql-machine-learning/elasticdl/docs/designs/data_transform.md

 We choose to convert the **TRANSFORM** expression into two steps of the work flow described by [Couler](https://github.com/sql-machine-learning/sqlflow/blob/develop/python/couler/README.md): analyze and feature column generation.
 Couler is a programming language for describing workflows.
 Its compiler translates a workflow represented by a Python program into an [Argo](https://argoproj.github.io/) YAML file.
 The output of feature column generation will be passed to the next model training step.
 ![data_transform_pipeline](../images/data_transform_pipeline.png)

-Let's take STANDARDIZE(age) for example, the following figure describe how the data transform pipeline works in detail.
+Let's take STANDARDIZE(age) for example, the following figure describes how the data transform pipeline works in detail.

 ![transform_steps](../images/transform_steps.png)